');

 About Fulton, AL

-Fulton is a small community in Alabama with a population of 417 residents.
-The median household income is $59,038 per year, which is near the national average.
-The median age in Fulton is 29.1 years.
+Fulton is a small community located in Alabama with a population of 417 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $59,038 per year, which is 21% below the national median of $75,149.
+The median age of 29.1 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Fulton, AL